-How can we find information about our local history of housing?
-We will need primary sources.
-Primary sources are often found in archives.
-Even though documents are always being digitized, when it comes to historical material a relatively small proportion of useful items are online.
-Even so, online archives are an excellent place to begin.
-Use the key words students generated in Lesson 1, paired with local place names, to search online archives for local historical content.
+Primary sources are usually found in archives.
+Even though documents are always being digitized, when it comes to historical material, a relatively small proportion of useful items are online.
+Even so, they are an excellent place to begin.
+Use the keywords students generated in Activity 1, paired with local place names, to search online archives for local historical content.
+Some of the richest repositories with digitized content are: